indigo-dc/indigo-datacloud-releases/indigo2/cdmi2.md

 <a id="id2"></a>
 ### What's new

-Highlights of the features provided in the INDIGO-1 release:
+Highlights of the features provided in the INDIGO-2 release:
-* Manage objects/files via CDMI that were uploaded via OneData (or any other transfer mechanism)
-* Request storage quality of objects/files
-* Simulate backend tape system storage (Data and QoS)
-* Support backend object storage system (QoS)
+* ntegration of new CDMI capabilities for storage back-ends, alternative data access protocols and exposing container children.
+* Integration of user identity for storage back-end modules.
+* Update of the dummy filesystem module with configuration from JSON file.

 Supported platforms:
 * all with Java >= 1.8, tested on Ubuntu 14.04, Ubuntu 16.04, CentOS 7